Gerold, Prefect of Bavaria: Death

 In 799, the Avars offered Charlemagne gifts as a sign of peace.
-The Avars would go on to break this peace by attacking the land of Friuli, where the Count of Friuli, Eric, was killed.
+The Avars would go on to break this peace by attacking the land of Friuli, where his brother the Count of Friuli, Eric, was killed.
 As punishment for this, Gerold marched his Bavarian contingent into Pannonia to deal with the Avars.
 It is in this last campaign that Gerold died.
 There are many conflicting explanations, as the sources all disagree, as to whether he fell in battle fighting, was assassinated, or was the victim of friendly fire while marshaling his forces for battle against the Avars.
 Upon his death, Gerold's body was taken to the Abbey of Reichenau, in southern Germany, where he was interred.
 On his tomb was written: